-Summer is upon us, and with it the debut long player from London duo Gum Takes Tooth (Thomas Fuglesang and Jussi Brightmore) is hitting the airwaves.
+Summer is upon us.
+With it the debut long player from London duo Gum Takes Tooth (Thomas Fuglesang and Jussi Brightmore) is hitting the airwaves.

-The album may be entitled ‘Silent Cenotaph’, but this is somewhat deceptive – from the off, it is clear that silence won’t feature heavily, as the listener is instead barraged with the exuberantly heavy riffs, overbearing distortion and feedback that have won the band a religious live following.
-At times sounding like the soundtrack to a dystopian future, occasionally recalling the music that featured on The Terminator, meandering into death metal interludes, the album heralds the arrival of the sonic pioneers in truly inimitable style.
+The album may be entitled ‘Silent Cenotaph’, but this is deceptive as there is little in the form of quiet to be heard here.
+From the off, it is clear that silence won’t feature heavily as the listener is instead barraged with the exuberantly heavy riffs, overbearing distortion and feedback that have won the band a religious live following.
+At times the tracks sound like the soundtrack to a dystopian future, occasionally recalling the music that featured on The Terminator, meandering into death metal interludes.
+The album heralds the arrival of these sonic pioneers in truly inimitable style.

-With song titles such as ‘Hermaphrodite and Nourishment’ they mightn’t be everyone’s cup of tea, but if you like your chai with a pinch of experimentalism and a dash of hypnotic power, Gum Takes Tooth are the band for you.
+With song titles such as ‘Hermaphrodite and Nourishment’ they might not be everyone’s cup of tea, but if you like your chai with a pinch of experimentalism and a dash of hypnotic power, Gum Takes Tooth are the band for you.

-Silent Cenotaph is released on June 6th by Tigertrap Records
+Silent Cenotaph was released on June 6th 2011 by Tigertrap Records

 words Tara McEvoy